ThinkDataEd/student/docs/unit1/lesson4.md

 8. <strong style="color: red;"> Were you a little doubtful about the statement in image #7c - "Smokers typically have larger lung capacities than Non-Smokers"?
 Why or why not?
 What did the spreadsheet in image #7e reveal?</strong>

-9. Something to ponder: The conclusion made in slide #7c - "Smokers typically have larger lung capacities than Non-Smokers" was a correct interpretation of the data.
+9. Something to ponder: The conclusion made in slide #7c - "Smokers typically have larger lung capacities than Non-Smokers" was a correct interpretation of the visual in #7d.
 However, it was important to understand who the data was collected on.
-As slide #7e revealed, the data included young children who typically have smaller lung capacities than adults.
-So the take-away here is to carefully consider your data.
+As slide #7e revealed, the data included youths whose ages ranged from 3 years old to 19 years old.
+So yes, children usually have smaller lung capacities than adults (smokers or non-smokers).
+The take-away here is to carefully consider who your data represents.

-10. You can enter the **data cylce** at any stage.
-For example we can already have a data set and after analyzing the data set come up with statistical questions that can be answered.
-The *Bros & Dudes Graphics* handout contains 10 pairings of graphs.
+10. You can enter the **data cycle** at any stage.
+For example, we can be given a data set and after considering the variables, come up with statistical questions that can be answered with the data.
+In the exercise below, you will enter the data cycle at the analysis stage because a graph has been created from the data that was collected.
-<div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros %26 Dudes Graphics.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_1.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros & Dudes Graphics.pdf)</div>

-11. The graphics were created for the *Quartz* website by Nikhil Sonnad as a data visualization.
+11. The *Bros & Dudes Graphics* handout contains 10 pairings of graphs.
+The graphics were created for the *Quartz* website by Nikhil Sonnad as a data visualization.
 He collected the data via Twitter.
 The graphics show how common certain terms are throughout the United States when referring to friends.([LMR_1.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros & Dudes Graphics.pdf))

+    <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros %26 Dudes Graphics.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_1.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros & Dudes Graphics.pdf)</div>

     <strong style="color: red;">Choose one of the graphics and come up with 2 questions that could be asked given the particular graphic you chose.</strong>